Javimetro/UniZen/README.md

 - Info Buttons: Interactive 'Info' buttons are available next to key metrics, providing users with detailed explanations about what each value means and its relevance to their health.
 This feature helps demystify HRV data, making it more accessible and understandable for all users.

+- Actualiced documentation generated using apidoc

+- Project deployed on the cloud using Azure servers

 ## Bugs / Things to improve

 - Sometimes afer clicking on back button from the register page, the website falls.